REPRODUCTION -1

 REPRODUCTION IN FLOWERING PLANTS

-A flower comprises of different parts
+A flower comprises different parts:

 1. PEDUNCLE

-1. RECETACLE
+1. RECEPTACLE

-It is the top of the flower stalk/ peduncle to which other parts are attached.
+It is the top of the flower stalk/peduncle to which other parts are attached.

 Some species of plants have flowers with rings of sepals.
-The outermost ring is called the epicalyx
+The outermost ring is called the epicalyx.

-4. COROLLA
+1. COROLLA

-5. STAMEN
+1. STAMEN

 The anther contains pollen grains inside.
-In the hibiscus flower there are many stamens and filaments which join to form a stamina tube, which is connected to the receptacle.
+In the hibiscus flower, there are many stamens and filaments which join to form a stamina tube, which is connected to the receptacle.

-6. CARPEL
+1. CARPEL

-– Style is a tube connected to the ovary.
+• Style is a tube connected to the ovary.

 Types of Flowers

-Bisexual flower is a flower which has both female and male organs – examples are hibiscus flower, sunflower, tomato and flamboyant.
+Bisexual flower is a flower which has both female and male organs – examples are hibiscus flower, sunflower, tomato, and flamboyant.

 Unisexual flower is a flower which has either female or male organs.
-Examples are maize and some pawpaw flowers
+Examples are maize and some pawpaw flowers.

 NOTE